RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Next steps and possible development

-The numerical computation of the SG potential and of associated forces is handled by two main approaches.
-The first one is called finite-difference, or finite element, method and is based on the resolution of the Poisson equation:
+The numerical computation of the SG potential and the associated forces are handled by two main approaches.
+The first one is called the difference method and is based on the resolution of the Poisson's equation:

-This equation is discretized which results in a linear system which allows to get the SG potential after a matrix inversion.
-The second method relies on the following and equivalent integral formulation:
+where $\Phi_{sg}$ is the gravitational potential.
+This equation discretization results in a linear system which is usually solved using iterative multigrid methods as it was done by \citet{nirvana_2005} in NIRVANA.
+Nonetheless, this requires evaluating the SG potential at the numerical domain boundaries which could be done by multipole expansion.
+The second approach called integral method relies on the equivalent integral form:

-This summation is performed preferentially by Fast Fourier Transforms methods.
-For an enlightened decision we gathered in Table \ref{tab:pros and cons 3D} the pros and cons of both methods which, anyway, share a common difficulty lying on their implementation.

-Taking note of both methods advantages/disadvantages, the high computational capabilities of \rossbi{} in parallel architectures and our needs in terms of accuracy it is more likely that we will base the 3D SG calculation on the integral method.
-In particular the difficulty lying on computational costs for large systems can be, possibly, overcome thanks to GPU calculations.
-Finally, in order to take advantage of Fast Fourier algorithms, it is highly probable that we will use the \href{https://p3dfft.readthedocs.io/en/latest/index.html}{p3dfft}\footnote{see https://p3dfft.readthedocs.io/en/latest/index.html} library which performs optimised 3D Fast Fourier Transforms thanks to a slab decomposition.